adamjberg/devtails.xyz/_posts/randy/2022-07-10-car-trek-technology.md

 Before a dime was considered on any vehicle safety repair, one had to first bolt on the next step in the auto-sound revolution: an under dash 8-Track tape player.
 You may have had to cut another hole on the other side of rear package tray for speaker #2.
 Better for you but worse for the car though, was cutting holes in those cherry front door or kick panels for speakers #3 & 4.

-The playback headend technology evolved to cassette tape and then to compact disc, but for generations any goofy teenager could handle this stereo upgrade in the driveway.
+The playback head unit technology evolved to cassette tape and then to compact disc, but for generations any goofy teenager could handle this stereo upgrade in the driveway.

 **MONEY FOR NOTHING**

 Towards the 21st century, electronic and computer technology really changed in short order.
-Big-Auto had wised up to the fact that if they used the same the same dash hole template forever, customers would not order their factory premium priced radio products in favor of better stereo aftermarket goods.
+Big-Auto had wised up to the fact that if they used the same dash hole template forever, customers would not order their factory premium priced radio products in favor of better stereo aftermarket goods.
 Integrating various components into more modern unique sculpted dashboards made it hard for customization after the factory.

 Still, automotive electronic components are planned long in advance for model year assembly lines, and are generally outdated by the time the customer buys from the dealer.
 In spite of always behind the times, the entertainment systems in vehicles became a serious cash cow for the automakers.
 Charging big bucks for yesterday's ghetto blaster equivalent system was great for the bottom line.